s381f/project/README.md

 ### CRUD Web Pages
 #### Create
 - **Steps:**
 1. In dashboard page, click the "Add Book" to Navigate to the createBook page.
 2. Click the "Add New Item" button.
 3. Fill in the required fields in the form.
    - **Title**
    - **Auther**
-  4. Click the "Add Book" button to create a new item.
+4. Click the "Add Book" button to create a new book.

 ### RESTful CRUD Services